Glasheen: People

-The former Taoiseach Jack Lynch is buried in St. Finbarrs cemetery on the Glasheen Road.
+The former Taoiseach Jack Lynch is buried in St. Finbarr's Cemetery on the Glasheen Road.
 Eddie Hobbs, the TV presenter on "Show me the Money" was born and reared in Glasheen, as was RTÉ presenter Bill O'Herlihy.

 Glasheen BNS past pupils include sportsmen Jimmy Barry-Murphy (dual Cork hurling and football star), Michael Bradley (coach to the Connacht Rugby Team), and Neal Horgan (former player with Cork City Football Club).